NaveenKaliannan/guide-to-good-software/DevOps/Github.md

 * **git reset --hard commit-hash** removes the commit and the latest changes will also be removed.
 * **git revert commit-hash** it will undo the commit by making a new commit.
 The commit that we want to remove will still exist.
 * Pick commit and copy to another branch: Checkout the branch you want to apply the commit to : **git checkout interested-branch** and Use the git cherry-pick command, providing the commit SHA (hash value) of the commit you want to copy: **git cherry-pick SHA-of-commit**
+* **Resolving conflicts during rebase** :exclamation: If there are any conflicts, you'll need to resolve them manually.
+Once the conflicts are resolved, add the files and continue the rebase: **git add .**,  **git rebase --continue**, and **git log**
+* **git clean -d -f** is used to remove untracked files from the working directory of a Git repository, including directories (-d) and force-deleting (-f) them.

 ## Github commands
 ******************************************
 * **git clone URL** copies the latest git reposity from cloud.\
+* **shallow clone**The error message "RPC error: TLS connection" typically indicates an issue with the SSL/TLS connection during a Git operation.
+To address this error and complete the repository cloning process, you can follow these steps : Clone the repository with the --depth 1 option to limit the history depth (called shalled clone): **git clone --depth 1 git-link**, **cd git-name**, Fetch the complete history of the repository to resolve the shallow clone **git fetch --unshallow**.
+Here the `--depth 1` This option specifies that only the most recent commit and its associated data will be cloned.
 * **git push origin branch-name** pushes master or given branch to cloud or origin  \
 * **git push origin sidebranch:masterbranch** push the latest changes from side-branch to origin master\
 * **git push -u or --set-upstream origin branch-name** command is used to set the upstream branch for the current local branch.
 This means that it establishes a relationship between your local branch and a branch on a remote repository.
 The upstream means that you can use commands like git push and git pull without specifying the remote and branch names explicitly \